Agent Skills Developer Guide

 Step 3: Use it to create a new skill

-In Copilot Chat (Agent mode), prompt:
+In Copilot Chat (Agent mode), continue with Claude Haiku 4.5 and prompt:

-Create a new skill for generating database
+Create a new skill for generating database migration files following our team's conventions

 The skill-creator will engage you in a conversation: asking what your conventions are, what examples look like, then scaffolding the entire skill directory with SKILL.md, scripts, and reference docs.